icssc/ZotMeal/README.md

 6. Run `pnpm db:push` to push the schema to the docker database.

-7. Start local development by running `pnpm dev:next` in the root directory.
+7. Start local development by running `pnpm dev` in the root directory.
 This will start the server in `apps/server` and the client in `apps/next`.
    The tRPC procedures are available on <http://localhost:3000/><router.procedure\>?input={field: value}

    ```sh